Molded for Greatness: Part Deux

 Our house was built in the 1950s, with two separate additions built sometime afterward.
-I’m tempted to search down all of the previous owners to get the scoop on the nitty-gritty of when they added or replaced things.
-It would be even better if there was a blue book for houses so you can know ALL of the house’s history.
+I’m tempted to search down all of the previous owners.
+So I could get the scoop on the nitty-gritty of when they added or replaced things.
+It would be even better if there was a blue book for houses.
+So you can know ALL of the house’s history.
 If these walls could talk!
 Oh, you have no idea how much I wish the walls of my house could talk…

 I almost wish they had put a big bow on the encapsulation, Merry Christmas!
 We wrapped you the biggest present you’re going to get this year – a fully encapsulated crawl space!

-In all seriousness – let’s talk again in 6 months if you want to fully convinced me that everything will be all well and good down there – I’ll have to update you then.
+In all seriousness, let’s talk again in 6 months if you want to fully convince me that everything will be all well and good down there.
+I’ll have to update you then.

 While we’re dealing with fixing the bones of the house – we’re starting to put back together the rooms that we had to totally gut because of the mold.

-We have designed bathroom #1, and are installing all the pieces as I type this.
-Both of our bathrooms in our beach cottage are small –and there isn’t any wiggle room for us to move things around in there, which did help make decisions a bit easier.
+We have designed bathroom number one, and are installing all the pieces as I type this.
+Both of the bathrooms in our beach cottage are small.
+There isn’t any wiggle room for us to move things around in there, which did help make decisions a bit easier.

 And in the end – I shooed Contractor Mike and my husband to The Tile Shop to make the final decisions and purchase what we needed.
-Liz was a huge help, and made things fun and simple.
+Liz was a huge help and made things fun and simple.
 Finding the perfect vanity proved to be another hurdle.
-I spent a good amount of time wandering the aisles of Home Depot and Lowes, opening and closing vanities, and staring into mirrors contemplating my mold life.
+I spent a good amount of time wandering the aisles of Home Depot and Lowes.
+There I was opening and closing vanities, and staring into mirrors contemplating my mold life.
 Just kidding – in reality, all the vanities started looking the same!
-Thankfully, our fearless leader – Contractor Mike had gave us a few parameters that helped make the decision easier, what size it should be where, what side the drawers would goon, etc.
+Thankfully, our fearless leader – Contractor Mike had given us a few parameters that helped make the decision easier.
+For example, what size it should be, where, what side the drawers would go on, etc.

-As this is the kid’s bathroom – it will have the bathtub, so off I sent my husband to check out what Ferguson’s had in their showroom.
-Olivia was super helpful – she helped us pick out a tub in no time and was very knowledgeable.
+As this is the kid’s bathroom it will have the bathtub.
+So I sent my husband off to check out what Ferguson’s had in their showroom.
+Olivia was super helpful, too.
+She helped us pick out a tub in no time and was very knowledgeable.

 Do you have any molded for greatness experiences?
 Let us know in the comments!
 And be sure to stay up to date with more of Tessa’s molded for greatness experiences on FamilyApp!